IMPORTANT: A brief write up on amendments in The Indian Companies Act of 1956 by corporate lawyers.

-In an attempt to provide boost to the economic growth, Indian Government has proposed amendments in The Indian Companies Act, 1956 to incorporate the latest trends of the corporate world and to incorporate the changes which can provide boost to the corporate sector in the economic growth of the country.
-A draft bill seeking amendments in The Companies Act, 1956 was introduced and the same was passed by the upper house of the Parliament i.e. Rajya Sabha and several changes were accepted vide the proposed amendments in The Companies Act,1956.
-The salient features of the amendment bill are introduction of new concepts and laws which are in conformity of the recent trend in the corporate world, the deletion of the obsolete laws and compliances which have become unproductive and redundant from the point of view of legal utility.
-It is however seen that several requirements related to the e-commerce and e-trade have not been incorporated or proposed which are also crucial and essential for the corporate sector.
+In an attempt to provide a boost to the economic growth, the Indian Government has proposed amendments in The Indian Companies Act of 1956 to incorporate the latest trends of the corporate world and to incorporate the changes which can provide a boost to the corporate sector in the economic growth of the country.
+A draft bill seeking amendments in The Indian Companies Act of 1956 was introduced and the same was passed by the upper house of the Parliament i.e. Rajya Sabha.
+Several changes were accepted vide the proposed amendments in The Indian Companies Act of 1956.
+The salient features of the proposed bill for amendments in The Indian Companies Act of 1956 are the introduction of new concepts and laws which are in conformity of the recent trend in the corporate world, the deletion of the obsolete laws and compliances which have become unproductive and redundant from the point of view of legal utility.
+It is however seen that several requirements related to e-commerce and e-trade have not been incorporated or proposed which are also crucial and essential for the corporate sector.

 The Salient features of the Companies Bill 2011 are as follows:

-- Proposed amendment in Clause 2 of The Companies Act, 1956: Vide this proposed amendment “Whole Time Director” has been included in the definition of the “Key managerial personnel”
+- Clause 2 of amendments in The Indian Companies Act of 1956: Vide this proposed amendment Whole Time Director has been included in the definition of the Key managerial personnel.

-- The Proposed amendment in Clause 36: This clause is being amended to curb major sources of corporate delinquency accordingly Clause 36 ( c ) has been amended to include punishment for falsely inducing a person to enter into an agreement with bank or financial institution with a view to obtain credit from the bank.
+- Clause 36 of the amendments in The Indian Companies Act of 1956: This clause is being amended to curb major sources of corporate delinquency accordingly Clause 36 ( c ) has been amended to include punishment for falsely inducing a person to enter into an agreement with bank or financial institution with a view to obtaining credit from the bank.

-“The Board of every company referred to in sub-section (1), shall ensure that the company spends in every financial year, at least two per cent of the average net profits of the company made during the threeimmediately preceding financial years, in pursuance of its Corporate Social Responsibility Policy.”
+- Clause 135 of the amendments in The Indian Companies Act of 1956: The concept of Corporate Social Responsibility (CSR) is being introduced by way of Section 135 and the proposed amended Section 135 of The Companies Act reads as under:?The Board of every company referred to in sub-section (1), shall ensure that the company spends in every financial year, at least two percent of the average net profits of the company made during the three immediately preceding financial years, in pursuance of its Corporate Social Responsibility Policy.

 The said clause is also being amended to make it necessary that the company shall give preference to local areas where it operates, for spending amount earmarked for Corporate Social Responsibility(CSR) activities.
-The approach to ‘implement or cite reasons for non implementation’ retained.
+The approach to implement or cite reasons for non-implementation retained.

-- Proposed amendment in Clause 139: The proposal relates to the voluntary rotation of auditing partner of an audit firm modified to provide that members may rotate the partner ‘at such interval as may be resolved by members’ instead of ‘every year’ proposed in the clause earlier.
+- Clause 139 of the amendments in The Indian Companies Act of 1956: The proposal relates to the voluntary rotation of auditing partner of an audit firm modified to provide that members may rotate the partner at such interval as may be resolved by members instead of every year proposed in the clause earlier.

-- Proposed amendment in Clause 152 of The Companies Act, 1956: The proposal is for the clarification included in the Bill to make a provision that ‘Independent Directors’ shall be excluded for the purpose of computing ‘one third of retiring Directors’.
-This would bring harmonization between provisions of Clause 149(12) and rotational norms provided in Clause 152.
+- Clause 152 of the amendments in The Indian Companies Act of 1956: The proposal is for the clarification included in the Bill to make a provision that Independent Directors shall be excluded for the purpose of computing one-third of retiring Director.
+This would bring harmonization between provisions of Clause 149(12) and the rotational norms provided in Clause 152.

-- Proposed amendment in Clause 203: This proposed amendment in The Companies Act is for the separation of the office of the Chairman and The Managing Director modified to allow, in certain cases, a class of companies having multiple business and separate divisional MDs to appoint same person as chairman as well as MD.
+- Clause 203 of the amendments in The Indian Companies Act of 1956: This proposed amendment in The Companies Act is for the separation of the office of the Chairman and The Managing Director modified to allow, in certain cases, a class of companies having multiple businesses and separate divisional MDs to appoint the same person as chairman as well as MD.